Who We Are

 Tyler grew up in Falmouth and got his BS from UMASS Amherst in Sustainable Food and Farming.
 Tyler led Farming Falmouth's project to plant pawpaw trees on Andrews Farm.
 His special interests are in organization building, outreach to the public, and mushroom cultivation.
 He is currently hard at work finishing a Food System Assessment for Falmouth.
 Tyler recently began the Master in City Planning program at MIT.

-Jeny Christian is the Farm Manager overseeing the Service Garden, a ¼-acre no-till farm that produced 5,000 pounds of produce in 2024, all donated to the Falmouth Service Center and the Cape & Islands Veterans Outreach Center.
-Since 2018, she has also managed the Falmouth Farmers Market, supporting local food access and sustainability.
+Jeny Christian is the Farm Manager overseeing the Service Gardens, a ¼-acre no-till farm that produced over 9,000 pounds of produce in 2025, all donated to the Falmouth Service Center and the Cape & Islands Veterans Outreach Center.
 With over 15 years of experience in gardening, homesteading, and regenerative agriculture, Jeny has played a key role in local food initiatives in her 10 years on Cape, including co-managing Pariah Dog Farm, serving on the Falmouth Agricultural Commission, and helping to establish Farming Falmouth, where she served as vice president and president.
 She holds an Associate’s Degree in Farm and Food Systems, a Certificate in Renewable Energy and Energy Efficiency, and an internationally recognized Permaculture Design Certificate.
 Jeny is a US veteran who has served 8 years in the Army National Guard and one year overseas.

 Team